 Washington State Security Deposit Limit and Return

-For an overview of the state's security deposit laws, please click here.
+For more information and an overview of the state law regarding security deposits, please click here.

 Washington Small Claims Court

-Small claims courts allow for quick, inexpensive, informal and uncomplicated legal processes.
-For example, unlike other courts, a dispute in a small claims court usually takes about half an hour to be resolved.
+These courts allow for quick, inexpensive, informal and uncomplicated legal processes.
+For example, unlike other courts, a dispute in this type of court usually takes about half an hour to be resolved.

 In Washington, the maximum a person can sue for is capped at $5,000.

-Here are some of the common reasons a landlord can enter the premise:
+Here are some of the common reasons a landlord may enter the premise:

 - They have sufficient reason to believe that the renter has abandoned the premises